Action & Adventure

 By car, the trip takes a little under two hours.
 Take Route 329 north until it meets Route 331, which will take you to Gesashi.

 Gesashi Mangrove Forest is an officially designated national natural monument

 The area is also home to rare wildlife and unusual birds

 A rare ecosystem in Japan

-Gesashi Mangrove Forest is the largest collection of mangroves in Okinawa , and the Japanese government designated it a national natural monument in 1972.
+Gesashi Mangrove Forest is the largest collection of mangroves on Okinawa 's main island , and the Japanese government designated it a national natural monument in 1972.

 You can choose from a variety of kayaking courses, ranging from an hour (recommended if you have young children) to up to five hours, where you can kayak through the mangrove forest to the crystal-clear Pacific Ocean.